knat/Metah/README.md

-(Click [here](https://github.com/knat/Metah/blob/master/README.md) to view this article in full width.)

-# Metah.W: A Workflow Metaprogramming Language#
+# Metah.W: A Workflow Metaprogramming Language

 Metah.W(MW) is a C#-derived metaprogramming language for Windows Workflow Foundation(WF) 4.5.
 It provides an alternative way of composing activities to the WF designer.